 Where matters assigned to the competence of the Board are decided by the Chief Executive Officer in accordance with Article 42 of the Articles of Association, immediately after the election of the Board within the time limits laid down by the legal acts, which is capable of taking decisions, the Board must, at a meeting, consider all such decisions taken during the relevant period and decide whether to approve or modify any such decisions adopted, with the exception of:

-the approval of the Company’s annual report, the interim report (for the purpose of deciding on the allocation of dividends for a period shorter than a financial year), as well as of a set of the Company’s annual financial statements;
+the approval of the management report of the Company, as well as of a set of the Company’s annual financial statements;

-the exercise of the rights and of the Company as a shareholder at the general meetings of shareholders of the controlled Subsidiaries and/or the Associated Companies, as provided for in Article 39 of the Articles of Association.
+the exercise of the rights and duties of the Company as a shareholder at the general meetings of shareholders of the Subsidiaries and/or the Associated Companies, as provided for in Article 39 of the Articles of Association.

 Information on the decisions referred to in paragraphs (i)–(ii) of Article 43 of the Articles of Association shall be submitted to the Board to acquaint with.